 Where did this pervasive myth that we Americans are so European come from?
 Our ancestors left there.
 That continent did not want them, so they came here, and they did their best to differentiate themselves from Europeans.
 The US had a war with England.
 A war.
 Because we didn’t want to be like them.

-**Because everything is switched in the southern hemisphere, they’re plantations are in the north, where it’s warmer.
+**Because everything is switched in the southern hemisphere, their plantations are in the north, where it’s warmer.

 I live in Athens, Georgia, with my son, my husband, and an ever-revolving list of exchange students, who are a never-ending source of entertainment and writing material.